anynines/klutchio/docs/platform-operator-guide/update-klutch-components.md

 **Downtime Considerations During Updates**

-During updates, components like Crossplane providers and the Klutch-bind backend may experience brief downtime.
+During updates, components like Crossplane® providers and the Klutch-bind backend may experience brief downtime.
 However, existing data service instances will remain operational and accessible.
 Any modifications (creation, updates, deletions) made to data service instances during the update will be applied once the process is complete.